mefepat/onepat4all/README.md

 ## About Me

-I'm a **20-year-old software developer and active student**, with roots in the field going back to middle school — inspired by my father's profession.
+I'm a **20-year-old software developer and active student**, with roots in the field going back to middle school, inspired by my father's profession.
 I graduated from a Science-Focused High School and built a strong foundation in English through an intensive language program early on.

 Over the years I've worked on personal projects, freelance work, and external collaborations alongside my academic journey.
 I hold a **Software Algorithm Certificate** and have completed numerous development courses, sharpening my problem-solving, analytical thinking, and algorithmic skills.

 I work across both frontend and backend, but my core focus is **backend systems, algorithms, and scalable architectures**.
-I believe AI should be a first-class citizen in modern software — I integrate it into my projects wherever it adds real value.
+I believe AI should be a first-class citizen in modern software  I integrate it into my projects wherever it adds real value.

 Currently specializing in: